wdp-beta/developer-starter-kit-hello-data/about.md

 ***
  TODO:
   * replace all stage1 URLs with public URLs
-   * swagger specs
   * starter kit home page (currently points to stage1)
+  * add link to auth token topic
 ***

 # About the Hello Data! application